 - New indication for taxanes.
-Under this component of our strategy, we will pursue approval for the use of TOCOSOL Paclitaxel as a treatment for inoperable or metastatic urothelial transitional cell cancers (mostly urinary bladder cancers), an indication for which there is an unmet medical need for an effective, less toxic therapy.
+Under this component of our regulatory strategy, we will pursue approval for the use of TOCOSOL Paclitaxel as a treatment for inoperable or metastatic urothelial transitional cell cancers (mostly urinary bladder cancers), an indication for which there is an unmet medical need for an effective, less toxic therapy.
 In October 2003, we announced that we were granted Fast Track designation by the FDA for the development of TOCOSOL Paclitaxel for this indication.
-We initiated a Phase 2b study in bladder cancer in the U.S. using weekly dosing of TOCOSOL Paclitaxel in the fourth quarter of 2003.
+We initiated a Phase 2b study in bladder cancer in the U.S. during the fourth quarter of 2003 using weekly dosing of TOCOSOL Paclitaxel.
 Enrollment in this trial has been challenging due to the limited population of patients in this indication and the inconsistent standard of treatment for it.
 We are opening additional study sites in Europe to augment enrollment in this trial.
 In December 2004, the FDA also granted an Orphan Drug designation to TOCOSOL Paclitaxel for the treatment of non-superficial urothelial cancer. - Life cycle management.
-We intend to conduct trials in other types of cancer, for which paclitaxel given once every three weeks is already approved, to support labeling of TOCOSOL Paclitaxel for weekly treatment of those diseases or to use higher doses of TOCOSOL Paclitaxel given every three weeks.
+With this component of our regulatory strategy, we intend to conduct trials in other types of cancer, for which paclitaxel given once every three weeks is already approved, to support labeling of TOCOSOL Paclitaxel for weekly treatment of those diseases or to use higher doses of TOCOSOL Paclitaxel given every three weeks.
 The data from such clinical trials could support supplements to the NDA following a 505(b)(2) NDA, if approved.

-The scope, timing and expense of the clinical trials to be conducted under all of the above regulatory strategies are difficult to determine with accuracy until these clinical trials are specifically approved by the FDA.
-At this time it is our intent to pursue a single pivotal trial in an indication where Paclitaxel is approved as a single agent, with a primary endpoint of objective response rate and secondary endpoints of time to progression and survival duration.
-We expect to submit the NDA with data on the primary endpoint, followed by supplemental applications when data are mature for the secondary endpoints.
-We intend the trial to be powered to achieve statistical significance on all three endpoints, which may require us to enroll approximately 700 to 800 patients.
-We estimate that the total cost to complete the proposed Phase 3 clinical trial for TOCOSOL Paclitaxel and submission of a TOCOSOL Paclitaxel NDA under a 505(b)(2) regulatory mechanism over a period of about three years will be in the mid to upper \$30 million range.
-Should our clinical data support an NDA submission based on the primary endpoint of objective response rates, we anticipate that the NDA could be submitted within twelve months after conclusion of patient enrollment.
-This trial constitutes the bulk of the Company's clinical trial spending anticipated to occur in the first 12 months after the start of the study.
+The scope, timing and costs of the clinical trials to be conducted under all of the above regulatory strategies are difficult to determine with accuracy.
+At this time it is our intent to pursue a single pivotal Phase 3 trial in metastatic breast cancer, an indication where Paclitaxel is approved, with a primary endpoint of objective response rate and secondary endpoints of progression-free survival and overall survival durations.
+We expect to submit the NDA with data on the primary endpoint, potentially followed by supplemental applications when data are mature for the secondary endpoints.
+The Phase 3 trial, which compares TOCOSOL Paclitaxel to Taxol administered weekly, is powered to achieve statistical significance on all three endpoints, and is expected to enroll approximately 800 evaluable patients.
+We estimate that the total cost to complete the proposed Phase 3 clinical trial for TOCOSOL Paclitaxel and submission of a TOCOSOL Paclitaxel NDA under a 505(b)(2) regulatory mechanism will be approximately \$40 million over a period of about three years or longer.
+Should our clinical data support an NDA submission based on the primary endpoint of objective response rate, we anticipate that the NDA could be submitted within 12 months after conclusion of patient enrollment.
+This trial will constitute the bulk of the Company's clinical trial spending, and at least half the cost of the Phase 3 trial is anticipated to occur in the first 12 months after the start of the study.
 However, these costs may vary significantly depending upon regulatory and other matters that are not within our control and there can be no assurance that such amount will be sufficient to complete the study.
 Additional funding will be required to prepare and submit a NDA for TOCOSOL Paclitaxel.
 There can be no assurance that the results of any or all of the anticipated clinical trials will be successful or will support an approved product.
 The completion of any and all of the anticipated clinical trials is dependent upon our receipt of additional financing, either through debt or equity offerings of our securities or through a corporate or strategic partnership.